Starting at INR 13,900 INR 17,500

 Since this is a summer trek, the weather is mostly sunny in June.
 During the day you need to keep safe against sunburn and sunstroke.
 The temperature hovers around 10°C to 25°C during daytime and drops down to around 5°C to 10°C at night making them a bit colder.

 The sky is clear with moderate climate.
-This is one of the peak months for Kashmir Great Lakes and you will see some crowds on the roads.
+This is one of the best time for Kashmir Great Lakes trek and you will see some crowds on the roads.
 The trek is possible in the later days of the month as permitted by the Department of Tourism Jammu and Kashmir.

 It is suggested to keep some cotton as well as warm clothes due to unpredictable weather of the valley.